 Course Approval Forms

-Please print out and have the form signed by the supervising faculty member and Dean Zelda Harris, Associate Dean, Academic Affairs.
+Please print out and have the form signed by the supervising faculty member and Stephen Rushin, Associate Dean of Academic Affairs.
 Once you obtain both signatures, it is your responsibility to return the form to the Law Registrar Office, Corboy Law Center, Room 1203.

-Please fill out the online form and wait for approval from Dean Zelda Harris, Associate Dean, Academic Affairs.
+Please fill out the online form and wait for approval from Stephen Rushin, Associate Dean of Academic Affairs.

 Division Transfer Forms